GNU: History

 As GNU gained prominence, interested businesses began contributing to development or selling GNU software and technical support.
 The most prominent and successful of these was Cygnus Solutions, now part of Red Hat.

 Components

 The system's basic components include the GNU Compiler Collection (GCC), the GNU C library (glibc), and GNU Core Utilities (coreutils), but also the GNU Debugger (GDB), GNU Binary Utilities (binutils), and the GNU Bash shell.
 GNU developers have contributed to Linux ports of GNU applications and utilities, which are now also widely used on other operating systems such as BSD variants, Solaris and macOS.

 Many GNU programs have been ported to other operating systems, including proprietary platforms such as Microsoft Windows and macOS.
 GNU programs have been shown to be more reliable than their proprietary Unix counterparts.

 As of June 2024, there are a total of 467 GNU packages (including decommissioned, 394 excluding) hosted on the official GNU development site.

 GNU as an operating system

-In its original meaning, and one still common in hardware engineering, the operating system is a basic set of functions to control the hardware and manage things like task scheduling and system calls.
-In modern terminology used by software developers, the collection of these functions is usually referred to as a kernel, while an 'operating system' is expected to have a more extensive set of programs.
-The GNU project maintains two kernels itself, allowing the creation of pure GNU operating systems, but the GNU toolchain is also used with non-GNU kernels.
-Due to the two different definitions of the term 'operating system', there is an ongoing debate concerning the naming of distributions of GNU packages with a non-GNU kernel.
-(See below.)